Symphony No. 4 (Mendelssohn)

 The Symphony No. 4 in A major, Op.
-90, commonly known as the Italian, is an orchestral symphony written by German composer Felix Mendelssohn.
+Posth.
+90, MWV N 16, commonly known as the Italian, is an orchestral symphony written by German composer Felix Mendelssohn.

 History

 The work has its origins, as had the composer's Scottish 3rd Symphony and The Hebrides overture, in the tour of Europe which occupied Mendelssohn from 1829 to 1831.
 Its inspiration is the colour and atmosphere of Italy, where Mendelssohn made sketches but left the work incomplete.
 Below is a snippet of a letter he wrote to his father:

 This is Italy!
 And now has begun what I have always thought ... to be the supreme joy in life.
 And I am loving it.
 Today was so rich that now, in the evening, I must collect myself a little, and so I am writing to you to thank you, dear parents, for having given me all this happiness.